Discovering...

 Key spices: Ginger, turmeric, cinnamon, cumin, black pepper, coriander

 An elaborate savory-sweet pie of shredded pigeon or chicken layered with spiced almonds in crispy warqa pastry, dusted with cinnamon and powdered sugar.
-A jewel of Moroccan cuisine.
+Orange blossom water adds a floral signature note.

 Whole roasted lamb rubbed with a cumin-paprika spice paste and slow-roasted until the meat falls off the bone.
 Served communally at celebrations and weddings.